-If you want anything more resourceful, you must go for an open-source software since it gives you the freedom you strive to have.
+If you want anything more resourceful, you must go for open-source software since it gives you the freedom you strive for.
 Such software is designed to help you learn more about Open Source.
-You can either make a Google search or search on YouTube for the same, but we recommend contacting our developers directly for guidance and any help you need to get started.
+You can do a Google search or search on YouTube for the same, but we recommend contacting our developers directly for guidance and any help you need to get started.

 We promise you won't be disappointed; whether it's about getting help in developing web apps, mobile apps/applications, or websites, we're just a text/call away from contributing to the growth of your business/project.

 And remember, there's more to come in the area of open-source in the future.
 So, tighten your seat belts and enjoy the show!!

 Introduction to GraphQL : Key Benefits, Challenges & Best Practices